U.S. stocks pull back from highs, dollar down vs yen

 "We have had such a strong run, a little bit of retracement could be expected in the markets over the coming weeks," said Sean Lynch, global investment strategist at Wells Fargo Private Bank in Omaha, Nebraska.

-European shares .FTEU3 closed up 0.1 percent at a two-month high, while the MSCI world equity index .MIWD00000PUS slipped 0.1 percent.
+European shares provisionally closed up 0.1 percent at a two-month high, while the MSCI world equity index slipped 0.1 percent.

 Some investors took last week's weaker-than-expected U.S. jobs report as an indication that the Fed was likely to hold steady with its monetary stimulus program, though Monday's service sector data tempered that view somewhat.